-In 2009, the first Realizing a Vision conference was held at Vanguard University in Costa Mesa California.
+In 2008, Vanguard University in Costa Mesa, California held the first Realizing a Vision conference.
 It was evident from the attendees’ responses there was a need for the Girls’ C.E.O.
 Connection™ (Girls Creating Enterprising Organizations).
-Later that year, the second Realizing a Vision conference was held in Long Beach California.
-The girls were given the opportunity for one-on-one conversations with the speakers, and immediately after that conference, four ninth grade girls and one eighth grader applied to be on the newly formed Girls’ C.E.O.
-Connection Young Women’s Advisory Team.
+The second Realizing a Vision conference was held in Long Beach, California.
+These girls were then given the opportunity for one-on-one conversations with the speakers.
+Alpha Kappa Psi business fraternity sponsored the third Realizing a Vision conference at Stanford University in 2010.

-What is in store going forward in 2017?
 Opportunities will increase to expand avenues for interaction with successful female entrepreneurs who mentor, motivate and represent the global community.
-A formal mentor program will be launched in late 2017.
-Young women will continue to be shown entrepreneurial pathways and how to expand their potential.
-It will continue to provide a culture of support for those young women to apply their creativity and innovation to reach their potentials through entrepreneurship.
+This includes both mentor and coaching programs.
+The blog, video interviews and podcasts will expand to show female members of Generation Z in high school entrepreneurial pathways and how to expand their potential.
+The Girls’ C.E.O.
+Connection will continue to provide a culture of support for those young women to apply their creativity and innovation to reach their potentials through entrepreneurship.

 – Testimonial –

 “Girls’ C.E.O.
 Connection taught me valuable, lifelong skills that I gained from interviewing amazing women and meeting girls from all across Southern California.
 It helped me to grow from a young freshman entering high school to now a thriving college student.
 Being part of Girls’ C.E.O.
 Connection is an experience I cherish and enjoy each day.”